robineriksson/FHM_replication/README.md

 tough.
 However, with simple available tools one can produce estimates that potentially aren't that far from the truth.

-However, as for active pandemics, formating the data and tune the models is usually the problem.
+On this problem, as for active pandemics, formating the data and tune the models is usually the problem.
 In this short code sample, I aim to show how one can simply reproduce number similar to what the Public Health Agency Of Sweden has publiced here